Course Start DatesSaturday 14th March 2020

 Requirements of honeybees and other pollinators

-7. Honey Harvest
+7. Honey Harvest and Winter Preparation

-Honey extraction & handling, equipment & costs
+Honey extraction & handling, equipment & costs, and preparing for winter

-8. Information, Help and Support
+8. Information, Help, and Support

-Resources, books, magazines, local organizations, obtaining bees
+Resources, books, magazines, local organisations, obtaining bees

 Very good course for people who are beginners or thinking about beekeeping.
 A knowledgeable and patient instructor, good team at Mantel Farm, excellent food and the inspection of the bees and the hives was very good in helping you decide if this was for you or not.
 I highly commend the course.